Dashticz/dashticz/docs/blocks/specials/dial.rst

 For P1 Smart Meter you can use some additional block parameters.

-To show actual power usage, add ``subtype: 'power'`` to the block definition.
+To show actual power usage, add ``subtype: 'usage'`` to the block definition.

 To invert plus and minus, add ``inverted: true`` to the block definition.